 Background and Credentials

 Mr. Hughley received his J.D., cum laude, from the University of Illinois College of Law.
-Additionally, he holds a Bachelor of Science degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign.
+Additionally, he holds a B.S. degree in mechanical engineering from the University of Illinois at Urbana-Champaign.

 - University of Illinois College of Law, Urbana-Champaign (J.D., cum laude)